 17th of January

-The paper puppets are built weeks before the parade, they have an iron structure and then are covered with paper, glue and then painted to look like humans.
+The paper puppets are built weeks before the parade.
+They have an iron structure and then are covered with paper, glue and then painted to look like humans.
 The locals get under the puppets and carry them through the town.

 Cermignano – Lu Sand’Andonje

-Weekend of the 17 of January
+The weekend of the 17 of January

 Itinerary ideas of places to see near Fara Filiorum Petri

-- Pretoro, part of the ‘Borghi più belli d’Italia’ Most beautiful villages of Italy, this stone village is fascinating and here you can visit some of the few-remaining wood artisan workshops.
+- Pretoro, part of the ‘Borghi più belli d’Italia’ Most beautiful villages of Italy.
+This stone village is fascinating and here you can visit some of the few-remaining wood artisan workshops.
 One artisan not to be missed is the 86 years young Mastro Tonino;

-- The medieval town of Guardiagrele and its ‘sise delle monache’ in English ‘nun’s tits’ a traditional spongy dessert;
+- The medieval town of Guardiagrele and its ‘Sise delle Monache’ in English ‘nun’s tits’ a traditional spongy dessert;

 - Church of San Liberatore a Majella in the town of Serramonacesca and the Alento Gorges;

-- Hermitage of Santo spirito a Majella and San Bartolomeo in Legio.
+- Hermitage of Santo Spirito a Majella and San Bartolomeo in Legio.

 Itinerary ideas of places to see near Villavallelonga

-- Alba fucens with its Roman site and amphitheatre;
+- Alba Fucens with its Roman site and amphitheatre;

 - Celano, with its town and castle, from where you can admire the spectacular view of what once was the Fucino lake;